SPECIAL INTEREST GROUPS (SIGS)

 MILESTONES 2019-2022: To develop European guidelines/position papers on the use of episiotomy, oxytocin augmentation and unnecessary caesareans.
 To organise the 2019 and 2021 European Congress of Intrapartum Care together with the European Midwives Association.

-MILESTONES 2019-2022: To develop European guidelines on the diagnosis and management of placenta praevia and vasa praevia.
-To set upa European database for cases of PAS and vasa praevia.
+MILESTONES 2022-2023: To develop European guidelines on the diagnosis and management of placenta praevia.

 PRETERM BIRTH – Bo Jacobsson (Sweden)